crazywhalecc/static-php-cli/docs/en/guide/extension-notes.md

 ## xdebug

-1. Xdebug is a Zend extension.
-The functions of Xdebug depend on PHP's Zend engine and underlying code.
-If you want to statically compile it into PHP, you may need a huge amount of patch code, which is not feasible.
+1. Xdebug is only buildable as a shared extension.
+On Linux, you need to use static-php-cli with SPC_LIBC=glibc and then compile php-xdebug from source with the option `--with-php-config=/path/to/buildroot/bin/php-config`.
 2. The macOS platform can compile an xdebug extension under PHP compiled on the same platform, extract the `xdebug.so` file, and then use the `--no-strip` parameter in static-php-cli to retain the debug symbol table and add the `ffi` extension.
 The compiled `./php` binary can be configured and run by specifying the INI, eg `./php -d 'zend_extension=/path/to/xdebug.so' your-code.php`.